fleximeter/wavify/README.md

 ## Optional command-line parameters:
 `-f`, `--folder`: The directory to convert.
 Defaults to `"."`

-`-n`, `--num-threads`: The maximum number of threads to run.
+`-t`, `--num-threads`: The maximum number of threads to run.
 If `0` (default), the program uses the same number of threads as there are processors available.

 ## Optional command-line flag
 `-d`, `--delete`: If you provide this flag, the original files will be deleted.